-Describe if your school promotes alternativ The management, teachers and tutors, together with the students and their parents (guardians), try to contribute to a successful school leaving by taking into account the preferences of the students when choosing an employer, by motivating and involving them in various activities at the school - clubs, promotional events.
-Class teachers keep a year-round follow-up of the student and address any learning difficulties (timely The high schools do not have competences in that.
-The only thing teachers can do is to prepare extra activities, such as activities for reinforcement, to repeat the exams and to prepare A- additional professional retention and how. more suitable programme). motivate the students. students with special needs;
+Describe if your school promotes alternatives to grade retention and how.
+The management, teachers and tutors, together with the students and their parents (guardians), try to contribute to a successful school leaving by taking into account the preferences of the students when choosing an employer, by motivating and involving them in various activities at the school - clubs, promotional events.
+Class teachers keep a year-round follow-up of the student and address any learning difficulties (timely redirection to a more suitable programme).
+The high schools do not have competences in that.
+The only thing teachers can do is to prepare extra activities, such as activities for reinforcement, to repeat the exams to prepare activities that motivate the students.
+A- additional professional support for students with special needs; Other Use of an individualised learning programme for students who need adaptation for various reasons (intense athletes, health problems, maternity, etc.) Students keep a career folder, supported by teachers, detailing professional and general competences and progress in personal development